cobaltgit/Quark/README.md

 # Quark

-A trimmed down (under 150MB) version of the TrimUI Smart's stock operating system with extra goodies, great for small SD cards!
+A trimmed down version of the TrimUI Smart's stock operating system with extra goodies, great for small SD cards!
 Installation is as simple as extracting the [latest release](https://github.com/cobaltgit/Quark/releases/latest) into the root of a microSD card formatted with the FAT32 filesystem.

 * Many more systems to choose from than the stock base package, including home computers and ports